subh-775/Artistic-Prompt-AI/README.md

 ## 🔮 Next Steps
 1. Train the model further using the full dataset for improved performance.
 2. Fine-tune the model to handle unstructured text formats with greater precision.
+3. We need to create a new loss function required for understanding error rate of text between original and generated output.
-3. Optimize for visually stunning and error-free text placement in generated images.
+4. Optimize for visually stunning and error-free text placement in generated images.
 ---

 ## 🛠️ Tools & Models